developerjake/djlogger/README.md

 ```
 Options are `info`, `debug`, and `silly`.
 ### Change your locale (Optional)
 The locale defaults to `en-GB`.
-If you want a different once, [see this example](#logger-instance-with-custom-configuration) on how to set it.
+If you want a different one, [see this example](#logger-instance-with-custom-configuration) on how to set it.
 ### Keep old logs (Optional)
-By default, each time you restart your app, the old log files are nuked.
+By default each time you restart your app the old log files are nuked.
 Why?
 Well, because that's my preference.
-Change it easily - [see this example](#logger-instance-with-custom-configuration).
+To change this behaviour to keep your logs between restarts [see this example](#logger-instance-with-custom-configuration).

 ## Public API
+This package exposes the following.
-#### Get a logger instance
+### A logger instance
 *  `logger`
+### A method which returns a logger instance
 *  `getLogger(wipePreviousLogs=true, locale='en-GB')`
-#### Overwrite the NodeJS Console
+### A method which overwrites the NodeJS Console logging methods
 *  `overWriteConsole(wipePreviousLogs=true, locale='en-GB')`
-#### Individual logging methods
+### Logging methods
 *  `log`
 *  `info`
 *  `debug`